Last updated on August 24th, 2019

 A Scenic Drive the Saint Croix

 The Saint Croix River has all kinds of fun things to do, and because of how close it is to Minneapolis, it’s a perfect Day Trip.
-Starting in Taylors Falls, enjoy Interstate Parks on both sides of the river.
+Starting in Taylors Falls, enjoy Interstate State Park’s on both sides of the river.
 Stop in for a glass of wine at the Chateau Saint Croix.
-Take a Rain Ride on the Oscelo & St. Croix Valley Railway.
+Take a train ride on the Oscelo & St. Croix Valley Railway.
 Keep driving south to William O’Brien State Park.
-Stop at the Marine Mill, the first Saw Mill in N. And wind your way down to Stillwater for some Antiquing and lunch on the river.
+Stop at the Marine Mill, the first Saw Mill in North American.
+And wind your way down to Stillwater for some antiquing and lunch on the river.

 Hunt for Agates

-First, stop at the Moose Lake Park Agate and Geological Center to find out how to hunt for gems along the north shore.
-Then walk along some of the north shorelines and see how many you can find along the shoreline.
+First, stop at the Moose Lake Park Agate and Geological Center to find out how to hunt for gems along Minnesota’s North Shore.
+Then walk along some of the north shorelines and see how many agates you can find along the shoreline.
 Some of the best places to find stuff is Five Mile Rock Beach, Paradise Beach, and Beaver River Bay.
 Superior Trails has some useful tips on finding them.

 Minnesota’s Largest Candy Store

 Minnesota’s Largets Candy Store is amazing.
 Every year it’s like walking into something different.
 They transformed the candy buying experience into a traditional event in our family.
 Bring a camera and lots of cash, because they don’t take credit cards.
 They stock old fashion candies, rare hard to find candies, imported Anime candies, licorice, flavored sodas and a complete line of bacon-flavored everything.
 Opening in May every year, and close just before Thanksgiving.
 Check their Facebook Page to confirm the exact dates.
 Minnesota’s Largest Candy Store | Willy Wonka has nothing on this place